Employee on a Fixed-Term Contract (CDD)

 • Search for a company

-• Have your work assignments approved by the academic advisor
+• Have your workplace assignments approved by the academic advisor

-• Contact usfor administrative and financial support: sfc-pro@umontpellier.fr
+• Contact usfor administrative and financial arrangements: sfc-pro@umontpellier.fr

 • Contact usfor assistance with administrative and financial matters: sfc-pro@umontpellier.fr